bastie/fastZPAQ/README.md

     brotli          enwik9    1.418,68 s        223.348.686 byte ( 22,34%)             547.446 byte/s
     zopfli          enwik9    6.660,01 s        309.453.089 byte ( 30,95%)             103.685 byte/s

-    * in result of also time 800,07 s is reachable the real performance is 863.036 byte/s
+    *  in result of also time 800,07 s is reachable the real performance is     863.036 byte/s ** in result of also time   3,40 s is reachable the real performance is 199.142.743 byte/s

 ## cloc